Back to guides

 Microsoft Alignment

 Use Azure AI Foundry architecture guidance for project and connected-service boundaries.
 Use Cloud Adoption Framework AI guidance for governance and operating model.
-Use Well Architected security and cost principles before production launch.
+Use Well-Architected Framework security and cost principles before production launch.

 For agent tools, use least privilege and approval rules before expanding capabilities.